Shouree/storm-http-framework/doc/03-Basic_Storm/05-Expressions.md

 Basic Storm allows creating member functions that simulate a member variable.
 This is useful in cases where get- and set functions are required but it is desirable to treat the concept as if it was a regular member variable.
-This mechanism also helps a smooth transition from an implementation using a member variable to an implementation that uses get- and set functions (eg. to invalidate caches or to notify other systems about a change to the variable).
+This mechanism also helps a smooth transition from an implementation using a member variable to an implementation that uses get- and set functions (e.g. to invalidate caches or to notify other systems about a change to the variable).

-Since Basic Storm does not differentiate between an empty list of actual parameters (ie. `foo()`) and no parameter list (ie. `foo`), implementing the get function is trivial.
+Since Basic Storm does not differentiate between an empty list of actual parameters (i.e. `foo()`) and no parameter list (i.e. `foo`), implementing the get function is trivial.
 Simply provide a member function without any parameters, and the function can be used to read the value as if it was a regular variable.
 The set functionality, however, requires an additional mechanism, called *assignment functions* in Basic Storm.
 Assignment functions are regular function that are marked